wl-zhao/UniPC/README.md

 pipe.scheduler = UniPCMultistepScheduler.from_config(pipe.scheduler.config)
 pipe = pipe.to("cuda")

-prompt = "prompt = "a highly realistic photo of green turtle" generator = torch.manual_seed(0)
+prompt = "a highly realistic photo of green turtle" generator = torch.manual_seed(0)

 # only 15 steps are needed for good results => 2-4 seconds on GPU